stacc-as/girlpower-intro-presentation/slides/intro.md

 - Learning by analysing popular code repositories 🔬
 - Finding libraries and tools other people have made instead of reinventing the wheel. ⚒️
 - Sharing code and project to others 🥰
-- Building up a portfolio of own projects, staring others, and following interresting persons 🤓
+- Building up a portfolio of own projects, starring others, and following interresting persons 🤓